Lightning-AI/pytorch-lightning/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Did you write any **new necessary tests**? (not for typos and docs)
 - [ ] Did you verify new and **existing tests pass** locally with your changes?
 - [ ] Did you list all the **breaking changes** introduced by this pull request?
-- [ ] Did you **update the [CHANGELOG](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/CHANGELOG.md)**? (not for typos, docs, test updates, or internal minor changes/refactorings)
+- [ ] Did you **update the [CHANGELOG](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/CHANGELOG.md)**? (not for typos, docs, test updates, or minor internal changes/refactors)

 <!-- In the CHANGELOG, separate each item in the unreleased section by a blank line to reduce collisions -->

 ## PR review

 Anyone in the community is welcome to review the PR.
-Before you start reviewing make sure you have read [Review guidelines](https://github.com/PyTorchLightning/pytorch-lightning/wiki/Review-guidelines).
+Before you start reviewing, make sure you have read the [review guidelines](https://github.com/PyTorchLightning/pytorch-lightning/wiki/Review-guidelines).
 In short, see the following bullet-list:

 - [ ] Is this pull request ready for review? (if not, please submit in draft mode)
 - [ ] Check that all items from **Before submitting** are resolved